jeremyosborne/dnpk/src/game-objects/README.md

 # Game objects

 Wrappers, functions, probably even the occasionally `class` (wow!) for working with the raw game object data.
-They are only backed by `config-game-objects` for times when we want to make variations of the game objects user/modder configurable.
+They are only backed by `data-source-game-objects` for times when we want to make variations of the game objects user/modder configurable.

-The application should make use of `game-objects` and not directly make use of `config-game-objects`.
+The application should make use of `game-objects` and not directly make use of `data-source-game-objects`.

 ## Dev Notes

-* Frontend for `config-game-objects`.
+* Frontend for `data-source-game-objects`.
 * Modules and submodules do not keep internal state.